samuelssj123/shengjie.github.io/_pages/cv.md

 {% include base_path %}

+*Note: You can click the button at the end of each lines, but you may not open successfully because some of them includes my personal information.
+If you are interested you can [email](mailto:sjs@mail.bnu.edu.cn) at me.*

 Academic
 ---
 * This is his Academic Transcript of outstanding results obtained with his deep understanding of his major.
 [Click]({{site.url}}/file/本科成绩单06.pdf)